rodocite/ethereum-playground/README.md

 # Projects

 ### Explorer
 A block explorer with visualization features that help inspect transactions.
+The larger the orb, the larger the transaction.
+You can stage transactions on the right side of the page for closer inspection by clicking on the orb.
 ![](https://github.com/rodocite/ethereum-playground/blob/master/explorer.png)

 ### Transactions from Address